hwmhht/hht204806/Lesson-3:-Hidden-faces-removal-(z-buffer).md

 Blue facet - is it behind or in front of the red one?
 The painter's algorithm does not work here.
 It is possible to split blue facet in two (one in front of the red facet and one behind).
 And then the one in front of the red one is to be split in two - one in front of the green triangle and one behind...
 I think you get the problem: in scenes with millions of triangles it is really expensive to compute.
 It is possible to use [BSP trees](https://en.wikipedia.org/wiki/Binary_space_partitioning) to get it done.
 By the way, this data structure is constant for moving camera, but it is really messy.
 And the life is too short to get it messy.

-# Even simpler: let us loose a dimension.
+# Even simpler: let us lose a dimension.
 Y-buffer!

-Let us loose a dimension for a while and to cut the above scene along the yellow plane:
+Let us lose a dimension for a while and to cut the above scene along the yellow plane:

 ![](http://webloria.loria.fr/~sokolovd/cg-course/03-zbuffer/img/d673f40bcadbe53f4b3cb29bbbcfb461.png)